bdantas/gather-libs/README.md

 $ ./pack
 ```

-Now you have `nano.run` (feel free to rename it to just `nano` or whatever you want), which is an executable shell script attached to a tarball.
+Now you have `nano.run` (feel free to rename it to just `nano` or whatever you want), which is an executable shell script and a tarball "magically" rolled into a single file.

 At this point you no longer need the `nano` directory on the target system (everything you need is in `nano.run`), so you can go ahead and delete the directory.

-Running `nano.run` causes the tarball to extract itself to a temporary directory in `/tmp` and then the enclosed binary runs with the bundled libraries.
-When the binary is done running, the temporary directory in `/tmp` is deleted and only `nano.run` remains on your system :)
+Running `nano.run` causes the enclosed tarball to extract itself to a temporary directory in `/tmp`, then the binary runs with the bundled libraries.
+When the binary is done running, the temporary directory in `/tmp` is deleted so that only `nano.run` remains on your system :)

 # Advanced usage
 If at any time you need to tweak `nano.run`, just do this: